-• Explanation of the change: A new standard was added to address Clean Out of Place (COP) practices.

-3.11.1.1 Critical - Reuse of COP solutions does not pose a risk to product safety.

-- Explanation of the change: A new requirement was added to address the reuse of cleaning chemical solutions. - Guidance on evaluation of criteria: Food Safety Professionals will rate the reuse of cleaning chemical (COP) solutions with respect to crosscontamination issues.

-3.11.1.2 Critical - Tanks i.e. soak, boiling, COP, used to clean production equipment, parts, tools, or utensils are cleaned in a manner and frequency to prevent contamination.
+- Explanation of the change: A new standard was added to address Clean Out of Place (COP) practices. - 3.11.1.1 Critical Reuse of COP solutions does not pose a risk to product safety. - Explanation of the change: A new requirement was added to address the reuse of cleaning chemical solutions. - Guidance on evaluation of criteria: Food Safety Professionals will rate the reuse of cleaning chemical (COP) solutions with respect to cross-contamination issues - 3.11.1.2 Critical Tanks i.e. soak, boiling, COP, used to clean production equipment, parts, tools, or utensils are cleaned in a manner and frequency to prevent contamination.

-- Explanation of the change: A new requirement was added to address the cleaning of tanks used for soaking, sanitizing, etc., in clean-out-of-place systems. - Guidance on evaluation of criteria: Food Safety Professionals will review the condition of such tanks and the cleaning records. .
+- Explanation of the change: A new requirement was added to address the cleaning of tanks used for soaking, disinfection, etc., in clean-out-of-place systems. - Guidance on evaluation of criteria: Food Safety Professionals will review the cleaning records for clean-out-of-place tanks.